MuscleMap/MuscleMap/docs/why-musclemap.md

 ---
 title: Why Musclemap?
 parent: Overview
-description: "MuscleMap,Navigating to the root of debilitating disease"
+description:  "MuscleMap is an open-source AI platform for whole-body muscle segmentation, muscle quantification, and intramuscular fat analysis from MRI and CT."
 nav_order: 2
 permalink: /why-musclemap/
 ---

-## Navigating to the root of debilitating disease
+## ## AI-driven muscle segmentation and quantification for early disease detection

-Musculoskeletal and neurological conditions affect billions of people worldwide and consistently rank among the top 10 contributors to the global burden of disease.
-Despite their enormous impact on quality of life, independence, and healthcare systems, these conditions are often detected late, when symptoms are already advanced and treatment options are limited.
+Musculoskeletal and neurological conditions affect billions of people worldwide and are a leading cause of disability.
+Quantitative muscle imaging, including automated muscle segmentation and intramuscular fat quantification from MRI and CT, offers a powerful but underused opportunity to detect disease earlier.

-MuscleMap was created to address this gap.
-It is a transformative, open-source initiative—comparable in ambition to the Human Genome Project—focused on systematically mapping skeletal muscle health across the entire human body.
-By doing so, MuscleMap aims to become a foundational clinical and research resource for the early detection, monitoring, and treatment of debilitating disease.
+MuscleMap was created to close this gap.
+It is an open-source, platform for whole-body muscle segmentation, muscle quantification, and intramuscular fat analysis, enabling scalable and standardised assessment of skeletal muscle health across populations.

 ---